An easy out-and-back. One hour up. One hour down. (Watch out for rattlesnakes, though!)

 Sunrise from Overlook Mountain

 At 60 ft tall, the fire tower on Overlook Mountain is one of the tall ones.
-Some models are only 47 ft.
+Some fire tower models are only 47 ft.
 I did not know what to expect when I climbed this tower.
-I had recently climber Mount Tremper and really loved the view from its tower.
+I had recently climbed Mount Tremper’s Fire Tower and really loved the view from there.
 When I climbed Overlook’s, I was blown away.
-Like, even in the pre-dawn light, holy cow.
+Even in the pre-dawn light, holy cow, what a view!

 No wonder this is one of the most popular hikes in the Catskills.